Squidex/squidex-docs2/02-documentation/concepts/rules.md

 ## Concept

-Whenevery you make a change in Squidex, such as creating content or updating settings, an event is created.
+Whenever you make a change in Squidex, such as creating content or updating settings, an event is created.
 An event describes what happened in the past and has a unique name, for example `ContentChanged`.
 You can react to events by defining rules.

 A rule has two parts: